 Keeping Our Place

-Religion, for most people, offers the promise of being “lifted,” to feel “raised up” to a higher place, by someone or something that has access to such a place.
+Religion, for most people, offers the promise of being “lifted,” of feeling “raised up” to a higher place, by someone or something that has access to such a place.
 Religious followers carry the belief that a “higher place” truly does exist – a place they feel is more elevated than their present place.
 Religions emphasize something higher – not of this world – along with instructions on how to gain it.
 They specify objects and concepts of faith and belief, along with activities and practices, whose goal is to elevate the faithful to that other place.

 People need to feel they are on a path to being “lifted up” only when they do not fully understand the truth of “where” – the “place” – they are now.
 Usually we feel our current place is ordinary, that is, merely “down here” and that there is a more desirable place “up there.”
 However, the truth of “where” we are is not about a “place;” it is about the view we have of life and how we express that reality.